vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 ### Out of scope

 - Handling of discarded data in sources before it is translated into events.
-- Handling of discarded sink batch buffers.
+- Handling of discarded sink request data after it is translated from events.

 ## Pain